eeg1025g71120/InfluenzaProjectRepo/Final_Project_Workbook.md

           less blast.out
 Due to Ron's limited space all files should be removed using the rm command.
-The "ls" command can then be used to ensure our directory is clear.
+The `ls` command can then be used to ensure our directory is clear.
 # Blast Analysis of H18N11's HA protein
 Similar to the above coding, the BLAST analysis of H18N11's HA protein begins with downloading and formating the imported data from the ENA database: